dequelabs/axe-core-maven-html/README.md

         <scope>test</scope>
     </dependency>

+`axe.js` or `axe.min.js` must be available to your test fixtures as a `java.net.URL`.
+The simplest way to do this is to include it in your own `src.test.resources` and pass `MyTest.class.getResource("/axe.min.js")` to the `Builder` constructor as demonstrated in the `ExampleTest`.

-`AXE` defines three public methods and a nested `Builder` class for your unit tests.
+The `AXE` helper defines three public methods and a nested `Builder` class for your unit tests.

 * `inject` will inject the required script into the page under test and any iframes.
 This only needs to be run against a given page once, and `Builder`